![]() |

 socket,

-rated at 15A-125V.
-The dual - duplex design probably dates back to the
+rated at 15A - 125V.
+The dual - duplex design probably dates back to

 mid 1950s.
 Manufacturer: General Electric (wiring device department, Providence). {RP} |